refracta/dcss-server/README.md

 # This command is optional.
 You can download ccache files to speed up the compilation process.
 # Without this, the full build takes over 6 hours based on the ubuntu-24.04 image of the GitHub Action Runner, but with it, it speeds up to about 45 minutes.
-docker compose run --rm -e CMD='$SCRIPTS/utils/release.sh download -p /data/ccache -n ccache' dcss-server
+docker compose run --rm -e CMD='$SCRIPTS/utils/release.sh download -p /data/ccache -n stable-ccache' dcss-server

 # USE_DWEM: Apply https://github.com/refracta/dcss-webtiles-extension-module.
 # USE_REVERSE_PROXY: Apply a patch to log the X-Forwarded-For IP.